 South Africa is a place where you need to be aware of where you are, and act appropriately.
 Having said that, it's a brilliant place to visit.

-I've written a couple of journals about my travels there and you can read them here: http://journals.worldnomads.com/philsylvester almost 9 years ago
+I've written a couple of journals about my travels there and you can read them here: http://journals.worldnomads.com/philsylvester about 9 years ago